Diamond Resale Value

-Once you account for the retail markup you pay when you buy a new diamond and the difficulty of selling a diamond back to a jeweler at its true value, it becomes very unlikely that even a high quality diamond will appreciate in value in a practical sense.
+Once you account for the retail markup you pay when you buy a new diamond and the difficulty of selling a diamond back to a jeweler at its true value, it becomes very unlikely that even a high-quality diamond will appreciate in value in a practical sense.

 Diamonds do have resale value, meaning you’ll be able to get some money back if you decide to sell your diamond ring or other diamond jewelry.
 We recommend reaching out to Abe Mor to find out how much you can get for your diamonds.

 However, you’ll almost always lose money when you sell your diamond.
 Because of the markup that’s applied to diamonds, most jewelers, pawn shops and other buyers will only offer a fraction of what you paid for your diamond if you sell it to them.

 If you’re thinking of selling your diamond ring, our guide to selling a diamond can help you avoid getting ripped off and make sure you get the best possible offer.

 Please enter your email address to receive your 25% off coupon code:

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.